Rpaudel379/expressjs-signup-email-verifier/README.md

 User verification app made from expresjs.
 When the user is registered then the verification email is sent to the registered email.

-## You can test this app with just a few steps, download the git files and follow the following steps
+## You can test this app with just a few steps, clone the repository and follow the following steps

 1.  install the dependencies
 `$ npm install`